BGCP_24

 • a number of small circular depressions: on the sword blade, SE of oval ring, and at the SE corner of the slab.

-For further information on sources see BGCP Bibliographic References
+For further information on sources see BGCP Bibliographic References after the last entry.

 Previous